winston/cactus/README.md

     //= require jquery

-Add the Cactus helper in your application layout, just before the `body` closing tag.
+Add the Cactus helper in your application layout, just before the `body` closing tag (assuming haml).

-    <%= cactus %>
+    = cactus

 Finally, add some CSS specs (written in JavaScript) in `public/cactus_spec`.
 Files need to end with spec.js.